antoniopgs/Liber/README.md

 ***The North Atlantic High has Stable Waters, Good Weather, Food, Safety and Relevance.
 It is the perfect womb for the new world.***

 ---------------------------------------- UNDER CONSTRUCTION ----------------------------------------
-Next Step: Talk with companies like Ocean Builders and figure out how to deploy their homes in the high seas.
-Assess costs, timelines, etc.

 ## Potential Threats Liber Might Pose
 Liber (by its own nature) will obviously present a threat to politicians, bureaucrats and authoritarian governments.